aws-samples/aws-modern-application-workshop/workshop-2/Lab-0/README.md

 * [Choose Your Mythical Path](#stop-pay-attention-here-because-it-matters)
 * [Crash Course/Refresher of CON214](#crash-courserefresher-on-workshop-1-con214-monolith-to-microservice-with-docker-and-aws-fargate)

-# STOP!
-Pay attention here because it matters!

-If you attended CON214 AND finished the workshop AND still have it up and running, skip this lab and [proceed to Lab 1](../Lab-1).

-**If the statement above does not describe your situation, continue on.**

 ### Deploy Mythical CloudFormation Stack

 1\.
 Select an AWS Region